KMihovic/HTML-CSS_course_completed/README.md

 or from account you can:

 - click on "MyFirstWebPage.html" file
-- click on arrow next to a pen and than "Open in GitHub Desktop"
+- click on arrow next to a pen (up/right corner)
+- On popup click "Open in GitHub Desktop"
 - Open tortoiseGit - OK
 - double click (or right click-open) on cloned folder "desktop-tutorial"
 - double click (or right click-open) on document "MyFirstWebPage"